baumrock/RockPageBuilder/README.md

 - Make it easy for the client to create custom section-based pages
 - Make it easy, fast and fun to develop blocks
-- Make it possible to copy blocks to other projects
+- Make it possible to reuse blocks across projects by simply copying all block-files

 ## Limitations/issues